dragoncoder047/aelith/README.md

 ## TODO

+* [ ] Add indication when button is being pressed in control hints (for streams and stuff...)
 * [ ] Make flash trail that shows activation of things follow the data wires
 * [ ] Fix bug where horn doesn't teleport to the player and gets extremely stretched.
 * [ ] Add more challenges that test all features of call/cc.